-Most trained professionals know what MSM stands for, even what it is… the active motabolite of DMSO.
-Many understand what it can do, but most don’t understand there are only six places in the world it’s manufactured… why they aren’t the same, or why it’s important.
+Most trained professionals know what MSM stands for, even what it is… the active metabolite of DMSO.
+Many understand a bit of what it can do, but most don’t understand there are only six places in the world it’s manufactured… why they aren’t the same, or why that is important.

-Over the last decade, more and more products are including it in their ingredients list.
-However, the doctors at MD’s Choice decided to use it back in 1995, because of the science behind MSM.
+Over the last decade, more and more products are including MSM in their ingredients list.
+However, the doctors at MD’s Choice decided to use it back in 1995, because of the science.
 What that ingredient actually is – and does – in mammals bodies.

 MSM is BIOLOGICALLY ACTIVE SULPHER.

 However, Sulfur is a key element that only enters the body from certain food sources, or supplementation.
-Most ‘we’ (bodies) get is ‘passive.’
-Just there, and may or may not be actively used.
-Whereas, MSM is ‘active’ – it not only quickly enters the blood stream, it targets cells… and doesn’t just waive on the way by (like the passive types of sulfur most food sources have, and supplements use, but MSM specifically looks for troubled cells and actually OPENS THE DOOR… actively pushing out bad stuff, and pulls what ever it’s attached to ‘through the door.’
+Most bodies get it ‘passively.’
+Just there, in many foods eaten, and may or may not be actively used.
+Whereas, MSM is ‘active’ – it not only quickly enters the blood stream, it targets cells… and doesn’t just waive ‘on the way by’ (like the passive types of sulfur most food sources have or some supplements use).
+MSM quickly enters the blood stream, pulling whatever it’s attached to with it, then specifically looks for troubled cells and actually OPENS THE DOOR… actively pushing out bad stuff, and pulls whatever it’s attached to ‘through that door.’